-On or after December 15, 2003, we may redeem some or all of the exchange debentures at any time at the redemption prices (together with accrued and unpaid interest, if any, to the date of redemption) listed in the section "Description of Securities--Description of Senior Subordinated Exchange Debentures" under the heading "Optional Redemption".
+On or after December 15, 2003, we may redeem some or all of the exchange debentures at any time at the redemption prices listed in the section "Description of Securities--Description of Senior Subordinated Exchange Debentures" under the heading "Optional Redemption".
+If we redeem exchange debentures, we also will pay accrued and unpaid interest, if any, to the date of redemption.